 In addition to our work on traditional energy matters, Gibbons represents both well-established utilities and start-ups in the area of renewable energy.
 Our experience allows us to effectively advocate on issues that are both germane and unique to the utilities and energy fields.
 Because of the distinctive qualities of the renewable energy sector, our work often requires interactions with our colleagues across the firm on transactional matters and real property issues, which is a testament to the strong relationships and wide-ranging collective knowledge among the attorneys who work in this arena.

 Health & Human Services

 The state and federal governments’ continued focus on healthcare policy is creating an ever more complex statutory and regulatory environment.
 The Gibbons Government & Regulatory Affairs Group is exceptionally qualified to represent healthcare entities and human services providers.
 We are able to raise their profiles in the State House and on Capitol Hill, advance their priority initiatives, and analyze the impact of ongoing legislative changes on their interests.
 We also develop, then implement, lobbying strategies to address their concerns.

 We often testify on bills before Assembly Health and Senior Services Committee; Assembly Financial Institutions and Insurance Committee; Senate Health, Human Services and Senior Citizens Committee; and Assembly and Senate Budget Committees.
 We possess strong relationships with senior staff in the Governor’s Office and with the Commissioners of Health and Senior Services and Human Services.
-At the federal level, we are one of just a handful of New Jersey lobbying firms with a strong presence on Capitol Hill, where we represent several healthcare entities on federal legislative and regulatory matters.
+At the federal level, we have a strong presence on Capitol Hill, where we represent several healthcare entities on federal legislative and regulatory matters.